thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Disabled Form Elements

 Buttons and form elements that are disabled but still in view must be assigned the `disabled` attribute (this is a boolean attribute and takes no assignment).
 Convention regarding disabled elements is to present them as dimmed or grayed out, or otherwise different in appearance to indicate a disabled state.
 Disabled elements match the `:disabled` pseudo-class for styling purposes.
 Dimmed/grayed out elements don't need to satisfy color contrast requirements.
-Disabled elements should not be able to be: clicked, edited, focused, or tabbed onto.
+Disabled elements will not be able to be: clicked, edited, focused, or tabbed onto.

 Example